Allergan Breast Implant Cancer Lawsuits

 Don't Delay to File Your Claim - The Law Limits the Amount of Time to File Following Injury

 Wilentz, Goldman, & Spitzer, P.A. is accepting cases from patients who have been diagnosed with breast implant associated anaplastic large cell lymphoma arising from the Allergan BIOCELL breast implant.
 We are also accepting cases from patients who had their implants removed as a result of the recall or who do not yet exhibit any symptoms but are concerned about future complications and disease and wish to have their implants removed.
-We do not charge any fee until we win your case.
-Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.
 The review and settlement process is confidential.
 Call us today at 732-855-0375 for a free case evaluation or come in to meet our lawyers to discuss your legal options.

 FAQ: Allergan BIOCELL Breast Implants

 What is the BIOCELL Textured Breast Implant?
 What is the Tissue Expander?